-We give several examples to show the efficiency of our approach.
+We give several examples to show the efficiency of our approach on computing real radicals.
 All the examples given below are beyond the reach of the Singular library realrad implemented by Spang (Spang, 2007) which is, up to our knowledge, the single available implementation of the algorithm given by Becker and Neuhaus (1993); Neuhaus (1998).
 That implementation is based on Gröbner bases.